risha2211/My-Projects/Meteorite-Tracking.md

 - **Geospatial Visualization**: Using Folium, generated a world map showing meteorite landing locations with mass-indicative marker sizes and popups showing the name, year, and mass of each meteorite.
 - **Age Estimation**:
   - For meteorites with known carbon isotope ratios or approximated decay constants, implemented a simplified carbon dating function using the radiometric decay formula:
-    where `t` is the estimated age, `N_0` is the initial amount of carbon-14, `N` is the current amount, and `λ` is the decay constant.
-  - Decay constants were either sourced or approximated based on known half-life of C-14 (~5730 years).
+  - Decay constants were approximated based on known half-life of C-14 (~5730 years).
 - **Mass-to-Age Correlation**: Optional regression analysis was performed to identify any patterns between meteorite mass and estimated cosmic exposure time (age before atmospheric entry).
 - **Export & Reporting**: Age and impact summaries exported to CSV for academic use and future integration.